DxNext/2016-Oct-L2/Linux/Module2-AppDeployment/02-go-live.md

     Child process exit code: 0
      ```
-1. Open a new SSH session to your VM and correct the dependecies in the package json file.
+1. Open a new SSH session to your VM and go to the `'~/northwind'` folder and correct the dependecies in the package json file.
 Change `'"grunt-node-inspector": "~0.1.3",'` to `'"grunt-node-inspector": ">=0.1.3",'`

 1. Install the dependencies (one by one)